iKingCold/Optimizely-PinPoint/README.md

 # PinPoint for Optimizely
-Editor for setting coordinates in Optimizely CMS through map of choice with Leaflet.js.<br/>
+Map widget for setting coordinates in Optimizely CMS through map of choice with Leaflet.js.<br/>
-The editor uses OpenStreetMap by default.

 ## Pictures
 <div>